chartpath/ramses-elasticsearch/notes.md

 I thought it would be interesting to find out if there is a correlation between gender inequality and overall inequality by comparing the two scores.

 Disclaimer: these data are published by the UNDP and are missing all kinds of important metrics for other axes of oppression like race, language, religion, disability, and non-binary gender identities.
-If any experts, academics, statisticians or intersectional feminists want me to correct anything please get in touch by sending me an email to chris@brandicted.com.
+If any experts, academics or statisticians want me to correct anything please get in touch by sending me an email to chris@brandicted.com.

 ## Setup